DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 Use this dataset to train a neural network to recognize clothes.
 Classify a picture of one piece of clothes into 10 categorites.

-Exercise is handwriting recognition using dataset MNIST.
+Exercise 2 is handwriting recognition using dataset MNIST.

 1.3 [Enhancing Vision with Convolutional Neural Networks](1.3cnn.md)

 Introduce convolution and pooling.
 And how to implement them in code (add few layers before flattening layer).

+Exercise 3 is handwriting recognition using dataset MNIST with CNN.